eman-hamad/Tourist-Guide-Bloc/README.md

 - **Flutter**: For building a responsive UI.
 - **Dart**: Programming language used for the app logic.
-- **Bloc State Management**: State Management used for to managing states and separating business logic from the UI.
+- **Bloc State Management**: State Management used for managing states and separating business logic from the UI.
+- **Firebase Firestore**: Real-time NoSQL database for storing and syncing user data and place details.
+- **Firebase Authentication**: Secure user authentication for sign-up and login.
 - **SharedPreferences**: Local storage for saving user preferences.
 - **Material Design**: UI components that follow Material Design guidelines for a consistent and modern design.